cython/cython/docs/src/reference/extension_types.rst

   +-----+-----+-------+

   The named constants can be cimported from the ``cpython.object`` module.
-  They should generally be preferred over plain integers to improve readabilty.
+  They should generally be preferred over plain integers to improve readability.

 The ``__next__()`` Method